AryaGupta01/AryaGupta01/README.md

 I’m looking to collaborate on interesting projects and contribute to open-source communities.
 If you have any exciting opportunities or projects in mind, feel free to reach out!

 📫 How to reach me: [LinkedIn](https://linkedin.com/in/arya-gupta) | [Portfolio](https://aryagupta01.github.io/Portfolio-Website/)
-## 🌐 Portfolio

-Check out my portfolio to see some of my projects and learn more about me: [Portfolio](https://aryagupta01.github.io/Portfolio-Website/)

 ## 🤝 Connect with Me